+At each iteration $t \geqslant 100$, for each station-lead time couple, we trained a GBRT in order to predict $\widehat{e}_t$ which tries to estimate $e_t=\widehat{y}_t - y_t$ the aggregation's error of BOA without the sleeping experts Q10, Q30, Q70 and Q90.
+For each station–lead time pair, the GBRT was trained using all historical data available up to time $t$, excluding data from other lead times and from different stations.

+We did not use the GBRT and put the specialized experts to sleep for $t < 100$ (arbitrary choice), because we considered that fewer than 100 training samples are not enough to train a GBRT.

-So as to train these GBRTs, we used only the past test data available for the couple (station, lead time).
-We also oversampled 5 times (arbitrary choice) all the cases with an error $\widehat{e} \geqslant 2.5$°C in for the GBRT training, so that the GBRT model learns better the samples with large errors, which are quite sparse.
-In appendix \ref{list_variables}, there is a complete list of the variables used to train the GBRT with their respective notation and description.
-To sum up, we tried to choose variables that correspond to what a human forecaster would do at the beginning of his working day: mainly look at the correlation between weather forecasting models and observations, and see if the models agree for a scenario.
-There are therefore mainly different spreads and variances between the experts and also the difference of the experts with the observed temperature at the first lead time.
-This is possible and makes sense since in practice, the predictions of the raw and post-processed NWP models are available after the first lead time of the models is observed.
+We also oversampled 2 times (arbitrary choice) all the observations with an absolute error larger than a threshold $e^\text{thr}$ (we explain how we chose $e^\text{thr}$ in section \ref{results}.\ref{hyperparameter}.).
+This distorts the training distribution, so that the GBRT model learns better the samples with large errors, which are difficult to predict.

+In Appendix A, there is a complete list of the variables used to train the GBRT.
+To sum up, we tried to choose variables that correspond to what a human forecaster would do at the beginning of the working day: mainly look at the correlation between weather forecasting models and observations, and see if the models agree for a scenario.

+There are therefore mainly different spreads and variances between the experts and also the difference between the experts and the observed temperature at the first lead time.
+This is possible and makes sense since in practice, the predictions of the raw and post-processed NWP models are available after the first lead time has been observed.
 Furthermore, in this study we only assess the EA after the second lead time which is 6 hours.